Natuworkguy/UltraHTML/CODE_OF_CONDUCT.md

 ## Reporting Guidelines

-If you are subject to or witness unacceptable behavior, please report it by contacting [your email or GitHub contact info].
+If you are subject to or witness unacceptable behavior, please report it by contacting info@nathannetwork.com.

 All complaints will be reviewed and investigated promptly and fairly.